sdn-and-bgp

 A New Operational Model

-We are; now all moving in the cloud direction.
+We are now all moving in the direction of the cloud.
 The requirement is for large data centers that are elastic and scalable.
-The result of these changes that are influenced by innovations and methodology in the server/application world is that the network industry is experiencing a new operational model.
+The result of these changes, which are influenced by innovations and methodology in the server/application world, is that the network industry is experiencing a new operational model.
 Provisioning must be quick, and designers look to automate network configuration more systematically and in a less error-prone programmatic way.
 It is challenging to meet these new requirements with traditional data center designs.

 Changing Traffic Flow

 Traffic flow has changed, and we have a lot of east-to-west traffic.
-Existing data center designs are designed to focus on north-to-south flows.
+Existing data center designs focus on north-to-south flows.
 East-to-west traffic requires changing the architecture from an aggregating-based model to a massive multipathing model.
-Referred to as Clos networks, leaf and spine designs allow for building huge networks with reasonably sized equipment, enabling low latency network design.
+Referred to as Clos networks, leaf and spine designs allow building huge networks with reasonably sized equipment, enabling low-latency network design.

 Latency In Networking.